2018 is the year for change!

 After being selected

 1. Once selected, we will be in contact to collaborate closely on the piece together.

 2. The intended piece should be a solo piece for flute(s) (piccolo, flute, alto flute and/or bass flute) with or without electronics.

 Note: if you include electronics, you need to be able to bring and set-up all the necessary material yourself, since the workshops and concert will happen in Open Space (no technical support).

-3. A public workshop in Open Space will be offered, together with a fantastic team of composers.
+1. A public workshop in Open Space, together with a fantastic team of composers.
 (Names will follow soon)

 2. A public concert in Open Space will happen near the end of the festival.

 3. Gender, race, sexual preference, disabilities, background, institutions, etc… will NOT influence the decision of the pieces.

 4. This is going to be a lot of fun!!!